demizer/doc-templates/devdoc.rst

 Contributors
 ============

-The following people and organizations have contributed to this developer documentation.
-We appreciate their help very much for if it wasn't for them this document wouldn't exist
+The following people and organizations have contributed to this project.
+We appreciate their help very much for if it wasn't for them this project wouldn't exist

 ====  =============  ==================  ===========================
 Year  Contributor    Contact             Contribution